Curvy ‘Sports Illustrated’ Model Myla Dalbesio Sizzles In Nude Bikini As She Sways In Hot New Video

 So excited to be back with my @si_swimsuit fam for my fourth year!
 I have so many feelings about this iconic brand, but right now it’s mostly just gratitude.
 Channeling my inner cowgirl in beautiful Wyoming with some of my favorite people… it’s the best ????????
 Do I count as a vet now @kbhendrix? ????
 BTS photo by @mj_day, hair by @anthonycristianosalon, face by @christinecherbonnier #luckynumberfour

-Dalbesio started out her career as a plus-sized model.
-But labeling a size-10 model as plus-sized created controversy in the past, and the model herself isn’t comfortable with the terminology.
+Dalbesio started her career as a plus-sized model.
+But labeling a size-10 model as plus-size created controversy in the past, and the model herself isn’t comfortable with the terminology.
 In a 2014 interview with Elle, Dalbesio said she considers herself an “in between” model.
 She talked to the magazine after landing a spot on Calvin Klein’s “Perfectly Fit” campaign.

 “I love that after working in the fashion industry for nine years, I have finally found my place, right in the middle.
 Neither plus, nor straight size, I love that I can be recognized for what I am, a healthy size 10,” she said.